It's clear at first sight that Shasta water feels truly special

-And the same goes for swimming in the lake.
-Especially when I first visited Medicine Lake, which I will introduce today, after swimming in the lake, my body was soothing and obvious changes in my skin and hair, which is difficult to explain in words, but I remember being exposed to the pure beauty of nature and purifying my body and mind.
-It was very shocking.
+The same goes for swimming in a lake.
+In particular, when I first visited Medicine Lake, which I will introduce here, after swimming in the lake, I felt so healed that my body and hair were noticeably transformed.
+It's hard to put into words, but I remember feeling like my body and mind were purified by the pure beauty of nature.
+It was quite a shocking experience

-I don't know why it's full of minerals, or why the water itself has been infiltrating for many years, and it's really pure, but I feel that Shasta's water is really special.
-It's very sacred.
+I don't know if it's because of the high mineral content, or if the water itself has been percolating for many years and is truly pure, but I feel that Shasta water is truly special.
+It's very sacred

-As the name suggests, Medicine Lake has long been a place to heal the minds and bodies of indigenous peoples.
+As the name Medicine Lake suggests, it has long been a place where indigenous people have come to heal their minds and bodies

 At an altitude of 2400m